UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

   is-equiv f ↔ is-path-split f
 _ = λ f → is-path-split-is-equiv f , is-equiv-is-path-split f

--- TODO: see above if this should be included open import foundation.path-split-maps using
+open import foundation.path-split-maps using
   ( equiv-is-path-split-is-equiv)
 ```